itamarc/action-itemplate-ghpages/README.md

-INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | America/Sao_Paulo
+INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | America/Sao_Paulo INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true'

 ### From the environment